microwave89-hv/mac-notes/notes.md

 This is very dangerous so only solution is prevent notarization crap from popping up in the first place by applying above solution.

-# Open DMG's if you deliberately crippled fsck_xyz
+# Open DMG's if you deliberately crippled fsck_hfs
 ```
 hdiutil attach -nomount <some-dmg.dmg>
 ```